-In this section, provide a trend analysis, an overview of the State's roadside inspection program, and projected goals for FY 2018 - 2020.
+In this section, provide a trend analysis, an overview of the State's roadside inspection program, and projected goals for FY 2021 - 2023.
+The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
+This data is not editable during Years 2 and 3.